 It weaves together a world where murderers can go to Heaven, good people can go to Hell, and the person who manipulated Al Simmons/Spawn and signed off on his death can be selected as an elite soldier for the side of Heaven.
 In Spawn, Heaven and Hell have nothing to do with whether or not a person was bad or good.
 It’s completely bureaucratic.
 It’s about numbers, about rank, each side trying to outdo the other.
 Neither Hell nor Heaven is necessarily more evil than the other.

-The fact that Spawn was tailor-made to be the ultimate comic for the 1990s is only proven by the massive pop culture phenomenon it became.
+The fact that Spawn was tailor-made to be the ultimate comic for the 1990s is proven by the massive pop culture phenomenon it became.
 For a time, this independent book, not based on a Marvel or DC property, became the #1 comic in the world.
 People reacted to it in a huge way.
 It had everything people wanted at the time, with a character that fit the model they were looking for, with a look and style that they hadn’t seen before.

-People tend to wonder why the comic book boom didn’t start until 2000, why their was that gap after Batman where old pulp stories like The Shadow, The Phantom and Zorro were adapted instead.
+People tend to wonder why the comic book boom didn’t start until 2000, why there was that gap after Batman where old pulp stories like The Shadow, The Phantom and Zorro were adapted instead.
 And the primary reason, as far as I can tell, is reflected in the comics of the era.
 People didn’t want superheroes in the nineties, for the most part.
 They wanted antiheroes.
 Spawn was the perfect character for that time.
 He catered to all of those interests and hit every button.

-Unlike many mainstream comics of the time, which introduce a hero and carry them from specific arc to specific arc, Spawn made it clear that it was building toward something from its very first issue.
+Unlike many mainstream comics of the time, which introduce a hero and carry them from specific arc to specific arc, Spawn was building toward something from its very first issue.
 The importance of that can’t be understated, because it gave readers a reason to be invested for the long haul.
 When we’re introduced to Spawn, he has no idea who he is and we piece together his backstory and how badly he’s been screwed over little by little.
 We as readers want what he wants: revenge.

-Spawn is a revenge story intricately told over the course of a hundred issues, with side-stories and new arcs introduced, but always focusing on Spawn’s journey toward understanding his own power and coming to terms with what he’s become so that he can finally face Malebogia once and for all and earn his freedom.
+Spawn is a revenge story intricately told over the course of numerous issues, with side-stories and new arcs introduced, but always focusing on Spawn’s journey toward understanding his own power and coming to terms with what he’s become so that he can finally face Malebogia once and for all and earn his freedom.
 That’s why, in some ways, Spawn never bounced back after that first hundred issues.
 It kept going after it had already come to a strong and poignant resolution.

 More than that, though, the very fact that Spawn was such a perfect hero for the nineties has to be the primary reason for his waning success in the 2000s.
 Even the massively successful toy series couldn’t survive.
 Eventually, people sort of forgot about the character.
 Now, people are rediscovering the fun-but-flawed movie, they’re rediscovering the comics and the astonishingly good animated series.
 At this point, Spawn has come full circle to being a totem of nostalgia.
-There’s an inkling of appetite to see this character again, and if anything has the chance to reignite that worldwide success, it’s the upcoming Blumhouse film.
-But on that, we’ll just have to wait and see.